-Ingo Swann the owner & creator of CRV, was a participant and sub-contractor at SRI (Stanford Research Institute) and there in house CRV Remote Viewing effort from 1974 - 1985.
+Ingo Swann the owner & creator of (CRV), was a participant and sub-contractor at SRI (Stanford Research Institute) and their in-house (CRV) remote viewing effort from 1974 - 1985.

 From 1979-1985 Ingo Swann was the lead in an effort to create a Remote Viewing training methodology that was to be taught to and later utilized by Intelligence clients of SRI.
-During this period CRV went through three stages of development:
+During this period (CRV) went through four (known) stages of development:

 - 1. Ingo Swann (viewer 002) 1979-81

 - 2. SRI trainees 1981

-- 3. Military/Intel people 1981-84
+- 3. Military/intel people 1981-84

+- 4. Public (Durant, Schnabel, Tom B) 1996 mid 2000's.

-In the years 1979-1981, Ingo was the first test subject in this new methodology CRV, He later went on to teach it to Hal Puthoff, Jacques Vallee, Hella Hammid, Marsha Adams and a few other prototype trainees within SRI, circa 1981.
-Then in 1981 he also started to train two military participants; Tom McNear and Rob Cowart, CRV.
+In the years 1979-1981, Ingo was the first test subject in this new methodology CRV, He later went on to teach it to: Hal Puthoff, Jacques Vallee, Hella Hammid, Marsha Adams and a few other prototype trainees within SRI, circa 1981.
+Then in 1981 he also started to train two military participants; Tom McNear and Rob Cowart, (CRV).

-The initial results were promising allowing the prototype training method to be expanded and later taught to the first wave of Intelligence people.
-Two people were selected for this but due to an illness only one trainee (Tom McNear) completed the full six stages CRV training in the prototype RV method.
-Tom McNear and a later student from the mid-nineties were the only two (known) people to have been trained by Ingo, in Ingo's timescale in the full six stages of CRV.
+The initial results were promising allowing the Prototype training method to be expanded and later taught to the first wave of Intelligence people.
+Two people were selected for this but due to an illness only one trainee (Tom McNear) completed the full six stage (CRV) training in the prototype RV method.
+Tom McNear and a later student from the mid-nineties were the only two (known) people to have been trained by Ingo, in Ingo's timescale in the full six stages of (CRV).

-The initial prototype CRV training was comprised of one-to-one lectures, drills and lessons with Ingo Swann, repeated targets and lots of notes and essay writing that lasted a period of approx. two years.
+The initial prototype (CRV) training was comprised of one-to-one lectures, drills and lessons with Ingo Swann, repeated targets and lots of notes and essay writing that lasted a period of approx. two years.

-Initially CRV was developed to have eight stages.
-(Co-ordinate Remote Viewing technology 1981-83), 4 August 1983, Author Ingo Swann).
-Two of these (7, 8) were later dropped or not included in the 1986 Military CRV manual.
+Initially (CRV) was developed to have eight stages.
+(Coordinate remote viewing technology 1981-83), 4 August 1983, Author Ingo Swann).
+Two of these (7,8) were later dropped or not included in the 1986 Military (CRV) manual.

-A second wave of four trainees started CRV training in 1984, these included known RV personalities; Paul H Smith, Bill Ray and Edward Dames.
+A second wave of four trainees started (CRV) training in 1984, these included known RV personalities; Paul H Smith, Bill Ray and Edward Dames.
 This second wave of trainees did not complete the full six stage training as funding was cut short (end of Stage 3) and the training program not continued with Ingo Swann teaching and at the helm.
-The CRV training then continued in-house at INSCOM (January 1985), led mainly by the knowledge from Tom McNear and the partly trained students.
+The (CRV) training then continued in-house at INSCOM (January 1985), led mainly by the knowledge from Tom McNear and the partly trained students.

-Whilst in CRV training with Ingo Swann, As proprietary owner of CRV, Ingo kept ALL the training materials and documents, he retained all the student lecture notes, and all the student essays and notes.
+Whilst in (CRV) training with Ingo Swann, As proprietary owner of CRV, Ingo kept ALL the training materials and documents, he retained all the student lecture notes, and all the student essays and notes.
 (Some of these today can be seen in the Ingo Swann archives at the University of West Georgia, on request.)

-Mainly because of this and Ingo's reluctance - the CRV trainees had to write their own manuals or training notes of which CRV is most notably taught from today.
+Mainly because of this and Ingo's reluctance - the (CRV) trainees had to write their own manuals or training notes of which (CRV) is most notably taught from today.
 First Tom McNear wrote his notes up in the 1985 version.
 The later 1986 Manual headed by Paul H Smith - a joint effort from his students.

-Robert Durant and Jim Schnabel were also taught six stages of CRV by Ingo in the mid nineties but only for a period of three weeks - Ingo's proper (Long form)CRV training was an approx. two years.
+^{}Robert Durant and Jim Schnabel were also taught six stages of CRV by Ingo in the mid nineties but only for a period to two weeks - Ingos proper full CRV training was an approx. Two years.